GinyuSpecialForce/bookmarklet-collection/README.md

   3D -
     The laggiest piece of shit that makes your screen a 3D object

+  3D-2 -
+    A different 3D algorithm that functions differently and doesn't lag like all hell

   YT-Adskip -
     Skips ads on YouTube when clicked

   YT-Ambiance -
     More effective alternative to the blur behind videos that YouTube offers

+  YT-Data -
+    When on the homepage of YouTube, when you click on the three dots of each video, you can find a lot of data about the video, including transcript, description, thumbnail, etc.

   YT-Download -
     Lets you download the YouTube video you want, in any quality and format.